 The city changed its name to Hornell in 1906.
 The surrounding town retained the name Hornellsville.

 After a railroad merger in 1960, the Hornell repair facility closed.
 Arguably, the local economy never recovered.
-The city retains only half of its 1960 population.
+At 8,192 (per 2020 Census), the city retains but half of its 1960 population.